Yoav666s/dnd-wiki/collections/_lore/nornfeld/morgenfell/main.md

 #   overlay_image: /assets/images/lore/morgenfell/header.png
 #   teaser: /assets/images/lore/morgenfell/header.jpg
 ---
 Morgenfell is a large continent in [[Nornfeld]], where magic is outside of the law.
 It is inhabited mostly by humans, but halflings, gnomes, and dwarves live amongst them, and half-orcs can be found there as well.
+In its dangerous forests where monstrous creatures roam free, elves have made their home.
+Elves, due to their magical origins, are not normally allowed within the cities and are usually arrested on sight.
+Since most citizens and guards don't dare go into the forests, they can reside there without being disturbed by them, although the presence of monsters does pose a challenge of survival.

 # The Three Kingdoms
 The Three Kingdoms are currently in peaceful, prosperous times.
 They thrive on trade with other continents that don't have their advanced technology.